 Taking Action and Seeking Justice

 The first step is often to speak with a lawyer who understands these cases.
+Legal professionals prioritize trauma-informed approaches to ensure survivors feel safe, supported, and understood throughout the process.
 This conversation can provide clarity about your rights, the possible outcomes, and the steps needed to move ahead.
 A legal professional can help collect important records, locate witnesses, and ensure that all deadlines are met so the case stays on track.

 Filing a claim can achieve more than financial recovery.
 It can hold institutions accountable, force changes in policy, and bring hidden misconduct into the light.
 Each case that moves forward sends a clear message that abuse will not be overlooked.